k-hematian/k-hematian.github.io/content/posts/Discipline Under Pressure, Shipping Without Messing Up.md

 ---
 ## Priorities and Strategy
-As the technical lead, my first job was to remove noise so the team could focus on engineering, not firefighting.
+As the technical lead, my first job was to remove noise so the team could focus on engineering, not firefighting. **Stress is a luxury you can’t afford when you need to build something robust.**

 We defined four priorities:
 1. **No fraud**